Jacob-Westergren/Jacob-Westergren.github.io/index.md

 ### Sign Language Reconstruction
 <p>
-  Built a Vector Quantized Variational Auto-Encoder (VQ-VAE) to encode sign language gestures into latent vectors for reconstruction, with the goal of exploring the potential existence and usage of building blocks in sign language.
-While the model effectively broke down gestures into building blocks that it could reconstruct from, it struggled to capture subtle finger movements, particularly when the hands were positioned in such a way that most keypoints were undetectable.
+  Built a Vector Quantized Variational Auto-Encoder (VQ-VAE) to encode sign language gestures into latent vectors for reconstruction, aiming to investigate the potential building blocks of sign language.
+While the model effectively broke down gestures into blocks, these components lacked the subtle finger movements of the original gestures, especially when the hands were positioned in such a way that the camera couldn't detect most keypoints.
 </p>
 <ul>
   <li><b>Dataset:</b> RWTH Phoenix dataset</li>